juju/docs/src/en/controllers-backup.md

 ```

 !!!
 Note:
-    It is not possible to upload a file that corresponds to a backup stored
+    It is not possible to upload a file that is equivalent to a backup stored
     remotely.
 The process will be cancelled and an error message will be
     printed.